-At December 31, 2018, nine of the limited partnerships in which the Company has an equity interest were determined to be variable interest entities for which the Company is the primary beneficiary.
-The consolidation of these limited partnerships in the Company's Consolidated Financial Statements increased total assets and liabilities by \$23.8 million at December 31, 2018, and by \$23.6 million at December 31, 2017.
+At December 31, 2019, ten of the limited partnerships in which the Company has an equity interest were determined to be variable interest entities for which the Company is the primary beneficiary.
+The consolidation of these limited partnerships in the Company's Consolidated Financial Statements increased total assets and liabilities by \$36.3 million at December 31, 2019, and by \$23.8 million at December 31, 2018.
 Recourse in other borrowings for affordable housing limited partnerships is limited to the assets of the limited partnerships.
-Investments in alternative energy partnerships were \$23.7 million as of December 31, 2018.
-At December 31, 2018, \$7.8 million of this investment is in an escrow account with a major bank.
-These funds will be disbursed in 2019 for solar energy systems to be installed in 2019 and will generate solar tax credits of \$8.0 million.
+Investments in alternative energy partnerships were \$32.2 million as of December 31, 2019.
+At December 31, 2019, \$18.9 million of this investment is in an escrow account with a major bank.
+These funds will be disbursed in 2020 for solar energy systems to be installed in 2020 and will be expected to generate solar tax credits of \$14.9 million.
 Unfunded commitments for affordable housing limited partnerships and alternative energy tax credit partnerships were recorded under other liabilities.

-The Company's unfunded commitments related to investments in qualified affordable housing and alternative energy partnerships, net, are estimated to be paid as follows:
+As of December 31, 2019, the Company's unfunded commitments related to investments in qualified affordable housing and alternative energy partnerships, net, are estimated to be paid as follows: